kanglicheng/code-school/javascript/projects/ajax_twitter/README.md

 + Be able to change the backend of an app by sending an AJAX request
 + Be able to change the frontend of an app with data from an AJAX response
 + Be able to write AJAX requests in an API Util file
-+ Be able to write basic JBuilder views
++ Be able to write basic Jbuilder views
 + Know the basics of how promises work

 ## Phase 0: Setup